 Also Read:

-Potential resources — Potential resources are those that may be exploited in the future, such as petroleum in sedimentary rocks that is a potential resource until it is dug out and utilised.
+Potential resources — Potential resources are those that may be exploited in the future, such as petroleum in sedimentary rocks, which is a potential resource until it is dug out and utilised.

 Actual resources – Those who have been surveyed, evaluated, and verified and are actively being used in development, such as wood processing, and are often technology-dependent.